Franz Ferdinand (band): Tonight: Franz Ferdinand (2007–2011)

 The band appeared on Radio 1's live lounge performing their second single "No You Girls", and did a cover of Britney Spears' comeback single "Womanizer".
 In February 2009, Glastonbury Festival announced Franz Ferdinand as the first major band playing at that year's festival.
 The band also unveiled a 19-date tour of the US during the spring, in support of the new album.
 The tour included a set at the Coachella Festival.
 The band were also one of the main stage acts performing at Radio 1's Big Weekend in Swindon in May.
 On 6 May 2009, it was announced that Franz Ferdinand would be the third opening act for the Green Day's 21st Century Breakdown World Tour.
 They played 8–26 August 2009, and they followed Kaiser Chiefs and The Bravery.

 On 1 June 2009, the band released Blood, a compilation album that includes dub music versions of songs from Tonight: Franz Ferdinand.
 The release was timed to coincide with Record Store Day. iTunes Festival: London 2009, iTunes Store exclusive, was released in June as well.

 Also made for the Record Store Day, on 16 April 2011 Domino released the compilation Covers E.P., which featured songs of Tonight: Franz Ferdinand played by Peaches, LCD Soundsystem, Stephin Merritt, ESG and Debbie Harry (who recorded in duet with the band).
-The first edition was only vinyl, and on 2 May 2011 it was released on CD.
+The first edition was only vinyl, but on 2 May 2011 it was released on CD.